MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--enum.md

 **\<type\>**

-Specifies the type of entries to be listed. <type> can be one of the following:
+Specifies the type of entries to be listed.
+Can be one of the following:

 *ACTIVE* - All entries in the boot manager display order.
 This is the default.